dprotti/infinity-plugin/README.md

   - F11:   	screenshot.
   - F12:   	change palette.

--Interactive Mode:
+- Interactive Mode:

-You can control the effect:
+You can control the effects using keys:

-  Keys:

   - F12:    change palette.
   - Tab:    toggle full-screen.